-4. Click Cancel to close the Diagram gallery.
+3. Click Cancel to close the Diagram Gallery.

-Now you will convert the document to the Word 2016 format.
+Now you will convert the document to the Word 2019 format.

-5. Choose File → Info → Convert and click OK when the conversion message appears.
+4. Choose File $\rightarrow$ Info $\rightarrow$ Convert and click OK when the conversion message appears.

-Notice that [Compatibility Mode] no longer appears in the title bar; the document is now in the Word 2016 format.
+Notice that [Compatibility Mode] no longer appears in the title bar; the document is now in Word 2019 format.
 Now you will insert a SmartArt graphic.

-- 6. Choose Insert → Illustrations → SmartArt 🚬 - 7.
+- 5. Choose Insert -> Illustrations -> SmartArt 🛅 - 6.
 Choose the Process category on the left, choose Continuous Block Process, and click OK.

-- 8. Click the tab to the left of the graphic and type the following in the Type Your Text Here pane; close the text pane when you're finished: - First bullet: Hatch - Second bullet: Release - 9.
-Click the third text box in the graphic to select it and tap Delete. - 10.
-Position the mouse pointer on the graphic's upper-right corner sizing handle and then drag down diagonally toward the center of the image until it is about half its original size.
+- 7. Click the tab to the left of the graphic and type the following in the Type Your Text Here pane; close the text pane when you're finished: - First bullet: Hatch - Second bullet: Release - 8.
+Click the third text box in the graphic to select it and tap Delete. - 9.
+Position the mouse pointer on the graphic's upper-right corner sizing handle and drag down diagonally toward the center of the image until it's about half its original size.